woojinnn/CS-APP/labs/lab4/README.md

 You can obtain your bomb in provided server.
 It is in `$HOME/handouts` directory of your provided server machine.

-Give the command: `tar -xvf attacklab.tar` to extract file.
+Give the command: `tar -xvf ~/handouts/attacklab.tar` to extract file.

-The files in `attacklab` include:
+This will create a directory `./attacklab` with the following files:

 * `README.txt`: A file describing the contents of the directory
 * `ctarget`: An executable program vulnerable to code-injection attacks